Aaron Fotheringham: In media

 In 2008 he appeared in an episode of the reality series The Secret Millionaire and received a donation of US$20,000 from Century Software founder Gregory Haerr.
 In 2009, Fotheringham worked as a stunt double for Kevin McHale's character, Artie Abrams, in the TV series Glee.

 In 2022, he competed on America's Got Talent: Extreme.
 After receiving Nikki Bella's golden buzzer in the audition round, he advanced to the finale, and earned second place.

+Personal life

+Fotheringham was born with spina bifida and has had 23 surgeries related to the condition throughout his life.
+He is one of six children who were adopted by his parents.
+Fotheringham is a member of The Church of Jesus Christ of Latter-day Saints and married Charlee Wilson in the Las Vegas Nevada Temple in 2018.